fyleeds/fyleeds/README.md

 ### About Me 🌱
 - 👨‍💻 I'm currently working on a symfony ecommerce website
-- 📚 I'm currently learning Symfony a Php Framework
+- 📚 I'm currently learning UX/UI Design
-- 💬 Ask me about all about dev
+- 💬 Ask me about all about web development
 - 📫 How to reach me: clement.penot@ynov.com

 ### Connect with Me 🌐